sfigg/commercialization-public/customize/enterprise/create-a-kiosk-image.md

 * A UWP app that is installed for that account and is an above lock screen app.
 For details on building an above lock screen app, see [Kiosk apps for assigned access: Best practices](https://docs.microsoft.com/en-us/windows-hardware/drivers/partnerapps/create-a-kiosk-app-for-assigned-access).
 The app can be your own company app that you have made available in your own app Store.
 * To set up assigned access using MDM or PowerShell, you also need the Application User Model ID (AUMID) for the app.
 [Find the Application User Model ID of an installed app](find-the-application-user-model-id-of-an-installed-app.md).

-> [!Note]
-> See [Assigned access](https://docs.microsoft.com/en-us/windows-hardware/customize/enterprise/assigned-access) for full documentation of the Assigned access feature.
+See [Assigned access](https://docs.microsoft.com/en-us/windows-hardware/customize/enterprise/assigned-access) for full documentation of the Assigned access feature.

 ### Set up assigned access using Windows PowerShell